wp-plugins/youtube-channel/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.1.2 =
+After upgrade set option for random video from channel.

 = 0.1.1 =
 After upgrade please reconfigure widget.
 Some variables are changed and implemented new features.